 Day 6: Drive to Reykjavík, Víðgelmir Lava Cave Tour

-Formed by an eruption 1,100 years ago, the Víðgelmir Lava Cave is one of the country's best-preserved and grandest lava tunnels.
+Formed by an eruption 1,100 years ago, Víðgelmir is one of the country's best-preserved and grandest lava tunnels.
 Explore the enchanting cave via a wooden walkway as you learn about its fascinating geology and history from your knowledgeable guide.
-Children will love spotting the countless icicles and ice formations and the array of stunning colors on the rock formations.
-Afterward, you'll return to Reykjavík and enjoy a delicious dinner at one of the capital's many family-friendly restaurants.
+Children will love spotting the countless icicles and ice formations, and the array of gradient colors on the rock formations.
+Afterward, you'll return to Reykjavík and enjoy a farewell dinner at one of the capital's many family-friendly restaurants.

-Day 7: Explore Reykjanes Peninsula, Blue Lagoon Spa, Depart from Keflavík
+Day 7: Explore Reykjanes Peninsula, Blue Lagoon Spa, Depart Keflavík

 Takk fyrir (thank you) for the memories, Iceland

 It's your final day in Iceland.
 Depending on your flight time, you have several options.
 Spend the morning exploring the Reykjanes Peninsula and discover geological wonders such as the green-hued volcanic crater lake of Grænavatn and the colorful geothermal areas of Gunnuhver and Krýsuvík.
-Venture one last time across the peninsula's lunar-like lava landscape as you make your way to Kleifarvatn Lake on the Mid-Atlantic Ridge and wander the lava fields of the Reykjanes National Park.
+Venture one last time across the peninsula's lunar landscape as you make your way to Kleifarvatn, a lake on the Mid-Atlantic Ridge, and wander the lava fields of the Reykjanes National Park.

 More Great Iceland Itineraries

 Looking for more inspiration for your trip to Iceland?
-Check out these other Iceland itineraries, explore more ways to spend a week in Iceland, and learn about the best time to visit Iceland.
+Check out these other Iceland itineraries, explore more ways to spend a week in Iceland with your family, and learn about the best time to visit Iceland.

 Map